 Do you find that as a mum you always have a couple of band aids tucked in your wallet or slipped away in your hand bag?
 I didn’t for a long time, but once I did they were like a magic little pill.
 When I was out with toddler and pre-school aged kids, it seemed like every second day we needed band aids.

-When the kids are little and working out their gross motor skills – you know the bigger movements of their arms, legs, feet and even their entire body – as they learned to walk, run, jump, climb, skip and hop, it seemed like they’d nearly always get a little graze or scratch, along with a few tears.
+When the kids are little and working out their gross motor skills – you know the bigger movements of their arms, legs, feet and even their entire body – as they learned to walk, run, jump, climb, skip and hop, over all the little obstacles that were BIG obstacles in their lives, it seemed like they’d nearly always get a little graze or scratch, along with a few tears.

 And even as their fine motor skills advance, as they learned to use their own scissors, pick leaves and flowers in the garden (and find thorns and prickles) , wield sticks and even throw the occasional stones, there was nearly always a little bubble of blood on a tiny finger, knee or toes to tend to.